 Abstract:

-What would you choose, if you have to choose between bilingualism and second language learner?
+What would you choose, if you had to choose between being a bilingual and second language learner?
 What would you prefer to be?
-Before you choose you should know that both of these terms are really significant for language.
+Before you choose, you should know that both of these terms are really significant for language.
 Because people communicate with language, we depend on the language, what would we do without language?
 Could you image a world without language?
-No, because to explain it with arms and drawing images what we mean takes a lot of time and can annoy people.
+No, because to explain what we mean with gestures or drawing images of what we mean would take a lot of time and can annoy people.
 We see that language takes an important part in our life.
 But it is not enough to know just one language, the expectations from the people changed.
-They want that people learn more languages but there are people who don’t have to learn a second language like the second language learner.
+They want people to learn more languages but there are people who don’t have to learn a second language like the second language learner.
 These people grow up with two languages and speak both of the languages as his or her native language.
 We call these people as “bilingual”.
 Because most of people have a second language but growing up with two different languages can have advantages and disadvantages.
 If we come back to my first question, I’m sure you are asking yourself which one is better.
 Therefore, I decided to make a survey about this area.
-My aim is to show through this survey the advantages and disadvantages with the opinions from bilingual students and opinions from second language learner.
+My aim is to show through this survey the advantages and disadvantages with the opinions from bilingual students and opinions from second language learners.

 Key words: bilingualism, second language learner, bilingual, benefits of bilingualism

-The advantages and disadvantages of being Bilingualism and

-Second Language Learner

-1. Introduction:
+(you do not need to write your title heer again)

+1. Introduction (do not use a colon after titles)